LoginRadius/engineering-portal/content/blog/Secure_Enclave_iOS_app/index.md

 date: "2020-10-13"
 coverImage: "CoverImage.jpg"
 author: "Tanvi Jain"
-description: "SecureEnclaveDemo is an xcode project containing helper named as "SecEnclaveWrapper".
+description: "SecureEnclaveDemo is an xcode project containing helper named as SecEnclaveWrapper.
 You can use this wrapper in your project to encrypt/decrypt sensitive data using Secure Enclave.
 Let's understand more about in the blog."
 tags: ["ios","security","data","encryption","private key","xcode"]
 ---